-Lee advises developers, landowners and local authorities on major regeneration schemes, large residential and commercial developments, through to individual householder applications and schemes under permitted development rights.
-He is a Legal Associate of the Royal Town Planning Institute
+In planning matters Lee helps developers, landowners and local authorities on major regeneration schemes, large residential and commercial developments, through to individual householder applications and schemes under permitted development rights.
+He is a Legal Associate of the Royal Town Planning Institute.

 Lee negotiates and drafts planning obligations under s106 of the Town and Country Planning Act as well as Highways Act agreements and other development documentation.
 Lee appears for clients as advocate at planning inquiries and hearings.